 Additional tests, including a thyroid analysis, should be performed on your dog before her estrus cycle.
 These tests can rule out any potential problems or alert you to issues that need to be addressed before breeding.

-Please call and set up an appointment with one of our veterinarians to discuss how we can further assist you with your breeding program.
+Please call our animal clinic and set up an appointment with one of our veterinarians to discuss how we can further assist you with your breeding program.

 Most animals give birth without any complications.
 However, mothers occasionally need help with delivery.
 We usually attempt to resolve the problem using medical therapy first, but when that doesn’t solve the issue, we will perform a caesarian section.